docker-hy/docker-hy.github.io/data/part-1/section-3.md

     hello-docker                 latest       444f21cf7bd5   31 minutes ago   5.57MB
 ```

-We will actually never use docker commit again.
+We will actually never use Docker commit again during this course.
 This is because defining the changes to the Dockerfile is much more sustainable method of managing changes.
 No magic actions or scripts, just a Dockerfile that can be version controlled.

-Let's do just that and create hello-docker with v2 tag that includes additional.txt.
+Let's do just that and create hello-docker with v2 tag that includes the file additional.txt.
+The new file can be added with a [RUN](https://docs.docker.com/engine/reference/builder/#run) instruction:

 **Dockerfile**